wso2-incubator/iot-server-appliances/Arduino Robot/README.md

 Configurations
 ------------------

-Change relevant informations in PythonClient.py
+Change relevant information in the respective python client file.

+There are two types of python clients available in the project.
+Please refer the "README" file inside the "Arduino Robot/PC_Clients/+" for details about it.

 * ip = '192.168.1.2'	# IP address of the BAM/CEP server
 * port = 7711			# Thrift listen port of the BAM/CEP server
-* username = 'admin'	# username
+* username = 'admin'	# username to connect to the BAM/CEP
-* password = 'admin' 	# password
+* password = 'admin' 	# password to connect to the BAM/CEP

 Run
 ------------